 A simple blood test

-The ROCA Test has been clinically evaluated several trials, the largest of which involved over 200,000 postmenopausal women from across the UK.2, 3 More information can be found here.
+The ROCA Test has been clinically evaluated in several prospective trials.
+More information can be found here.

 Disclaimer: Interpretation of the ROCA Test results is based upon outcomes data from clinical trials.
-The ROCA Test can detect 85% of ovarian cancers if a patient meets the eligibility criteria listed above and when used in the same multimodal strategy as in the clinical trials.
-If a patient falls outside of the eligibility criteria, Abcodia cannot guarantee the test results.
+The ROCA Test can detect >95% of ovarian cancers if a patient meets the eligibility criteria listed above and when used as in the clinical trials.
+If a patient falls outside of the eligibility criteria, test results cannot be guaranteed.
 Any clinical assessment and determination of a course of treatment is solely the responsibility of a patient’s doctor.
-Abcodia does not offer or provide medical judgment.
 It is recommended that all ROCA Test results be reviewed by a patient with her doctor.